mavropalias/Instasoda/README.md

 Instasoda
 =========

+### /api
+The API code repo of instasoda.

 ### /apps
-Code repository for our phone & tablets apps.
+Code repo for our phone & tablets apps.

 ### /instalabs
 A place to experiment with new features, mockups and ideas and showcase them to the rest of the team.

 ### /web
-Code repository for the main website, mobile website and API.
-This is where the magic happens!
+Code repo for the main + mobile website.

 Getting the code